 It's hard to imagine a career in any industry without first-hand experience.
 Why not dip your toe in to get a feel for the environment and the work you’ll produce by attending the annual adland open day, Advertising Unlocked.

 Some agencies are offering taster programmes for new and diverse talent to remove barriers for people who want to break into the advertising or communications industry but have not had the support or access to do so.

 An apprenticeship is a paid job within an agency where you gain experiences and skills.
 Alongside on-the-job training, you’ll spend at least 20% of your working hours completing online or classroom-based learning with a college, university or training provider.

 There are all kinds of ways to secure a job within the ad industry.
 Here are some helpful external and internal links.

-Preparation is key.
-Remember that you are the best subject expert on yourself.
-At interview, expect to be asked about your knowledge of the agency you’re applying for, including knowing about their recent work and the advertising industry at large.
-Here we give you some tips on how to prepare and commonly asked interview questions.
+At interview, expect to be asked about your knowledge of the agency you’re applying for, including their recent work and the advertising industry.
+Here we give tips on how to prepare and commonly asked interview questions.

 The IPA Jobs Listing page shows you all the fantastic opportunities available within the IPA member agencies.

 This insight features films introducing pupils to some of the job roles across advertising and marketing, demonstrating how they work together to produce campaigns, as well as the pathways into those roles.